 - Blood Loss – Blood loss is expected in any type of surgical procedure.
 However, uncontrolled blood loss can lead to a dramatic drop in blood pressure and possibly even death.

 No procedure is without risk for complication, but when a patient is not properly notified, it becomes an issue of malpractice.
 If you were not properly informed of the risks involved, you could be entitled to compensation through a malpractice case.
-Contact Berkowitz and Hanna LLC today to schedule a no-obligation case evaluation.
+Contact Berkowitz Hanna today to schedule a no-obligation case evaluation.
 Call (203) 487-5716 or contact us online to get started.